* Daily data as of . All other data as of

-Steve Kellas, Senior Vice President Fixed Income, WesBanco Trust and Investment Services, is responsible for portfolio management, market analysis and security selection.
-He is lead portfolio manager of the WesMark West Virginia Municipal Bond Fund and the WesMark Government Bond Fund.
+Steve Kellas, Executive Vice President, Chief Fixed Income Specialist, WesBanco Trust and Investment Services, is responsible for portfolio management, market analysis and security selection.
+He is lead portfolio manager of the WesMark West Virginia Municipal Bond Fund.

 He has more than twenty-five years of experience in investment research and portfolio management.

 A graduate of West Liberty University, Mr. Kellas received a Master of Business Administration from Wheeling Jesuit University and attained the designation of Chartered Financial Analyst in 2001.

 WesMark West Virginia Municipal Bond Fund seeks to achieve current income which is exempt from federal income tax and the income taxes imposed by the State of West Virginia.
 The Fund invests primarily in investment-grade securities issued by the State of West Virginia and its political subdivisions, agencies, and authorities.